 Making a Will is a relatively simple procedure and your Will can be drafted for you by your solicitor.
 When you visit your solicitor, you should bring the following information with you;

 - Details of the value of your estate including details of what property you own, where the property deeds are held and details of your accounts with financial institutions and life insurance policies.

 - The full names and addresses of the people whom you wish to leave benefits to.

 - Full name and address of any charities which you may wish to leave benefits to.

 - The name of at least one person (preferably two) who will look after your estate on your death.
 This is your Executor.

 How much will it cost?

-The cost of making your will may be much less than you think.
-The cost will depend on the complexity of your will.
-Mulroy and Company Solicitors Galway will be happy to assist you in making your will.
+The cost of making a Will may be much less than you think.
+The cost will depend on the complexity of your Will.
+Mulroy and Company Solicitors will be happy to assist you in making your Will.
 Please CONTACT US to make an appointment at our offices at 4, University Road, Galway City or at a mutually convenient alternative location.